Patrick Cramer: Achievements

-Patrick Cramer conducts basic research as the head of the Department of Molecular Biology at the Max Planck Institute in Göttingen.
+Cramer conducts basic research as the head of the Department of Molecular Biology at the Max Planck Institute in Göttingen.
 He also works as a science manager and an honorary professor at the University of Göttingen.
 During his postdoctoral research with Roger Kornberg, Cramer determined the atomic, three-dimensional structure of RNA polymerase II, one of the biggest enzymes in the cell nucleus.
 This work played a decisive role when the Nobel Prize in chemistry was awarded to Roger Kornberg in 2006 for studies of the molecular basis of eukaryotic transcription.

-The laboratory of Patrick Cramer investigates the molecular mechanisms and systemic principles of gene transcription in eukaryotic cells.
+Cramer's laboratory investigates the molecular mechanisms and systemic principles of gene transcription in eukaryotic cells.
 The laboratory uses integrated structural biology methods, including X-ray crystallography, cryo-electron microscopy, and biochemical tools.
 The Cramer laboratory also uses functional genomics and computational biology approaches to study the principles of transcription in living cells.

-The group of Patrick Cramer created the first molecular movie of transcription initiation and elongation.
+Cramer's group created the first molecular movie of transcription initiation and elongation.
 Moreover, Patrick Cramer developed methods to analyze fundamental aspects of RNA metabolism in cells by integrating aspects of both molecular and systems biology.
 His long-term goal is to understand the expression and the regulation of the genome.
 The laboratory thus pioneers an approach that combines structural and genome-wide methods and may be referred to as molecular systems biology.

-In April 2020, Dr Cramer's team at the Max Planck Institute of Biophysical Chemistry created the first "3D structure of the corona polymerase" for the COVID-19 virus.
+In April 2020, Cramer's team at the Max Planck Institute of Biophysical Chemistry created the first "3D structure of the corona polymerase" for the COVID-19 virus.
 Their model will allow researchers "to investigate how antiviral drugs such as remdesivir – which blocks the polymerase – work, and to search for new inhibitory substances."